Early titles for Pet Shop Boys songs*

 *or at least for steps in their evolution

-Quite often the title by which a Tennant-Lowe song is released wasn't its original title.
-In fact, sometimes a song undergoes multiple title changes during its writing and recording process.
+Quite often the title by which a Tennant-Lowe song or album is released wasn't its original title.
+In fact, sometimes a release undergoes multiple title changes during its writing and recording process.
 And sometimes one or more aspects of an unreleased song—a portion of its lyrics, part of its melody—is "repurposed" to become part of a different song altogether.
-The released songs listed below appear in alphabetical order, and if there are more than one early/working title for it, those preliminary titles are then "sub-listed" alphabetically as well.
+Below, songs are listed first, followed albums.
+The released songs below appear in alphabetical order, and if there are more than one early/working title for it, those preliminary titles are then "sub-listed" alphabetically as well.
 Incidentally, many of these early titles also appear in my list of unreleased PSB songs because I'm frequently able to provide there some enlightening information about the evolution of the song(s) in question.

 Final title Early/working title(s)